If you’ve never explored some of the charming, small towns in California, you’re missing out.

-Now that you know where to stay, what to eat, and how to have some fun, it's time to start planning.
-The best part of a road trip is getting out on the highway, wind in your hair, feeling excited for what's to come.
+Now that you know the best small California towns to visit, it’s time to start planning.
+The best part of a road trip is getting out on the highway, wind in your hair, and feeling excited for what’s to come.

 Not a planner?
 No worries, we’ve got your back.
 Check out our California travel planning service.